Tag

 Higher than usual CPU usage: You’re not using any new programs, and yet your CPU usage is higher than it used to be.

-High CPU usage during tasks that aren’t resource-heavy, like word processing, or browsing in just a couple of tabs.
+High CPU usage during tasks that aren’t resource-heavy, like word processing, or browsing social media in just a couple of tabs.

 High CPU usage combined with freezes, crashes, and slow performance.